ChebanovDD/VertexFlow/README.md

     using var meshFlowListener = vertexFlow.CreateMeshFlowListener();

-    // Occurs when new mesh data has been added to the database. meshFlowListener.MeshCreated += (sender, meshId) =>
+    // Occurs when new mesh data has been added to a database. meshFlowListener.MeshCreated += (sender, meshId) =>
     {
         Console.WriteLine($"Mesh '{meshId}' created.");
     };

-    // Occurs when new mesh data has been updated in the database. meshFlowListener.MeshUpdated += (sender, meshId) =>
+    // Occurs when new mesh data has been updated in a database. meshFlowListener.MeshUpdated += (sender, meshId) =>
     {
         Console.WriteLine($"Mesh '{meshId}' updated.");